Start planning your trip

 Tokyo Station under the snow.
 Photo by Pixta

-If you feel especially cold, you could always show your trendy side by wearing a stylish scarf, knit cap, and mittens as accessories.
+Even if it's cold, you can show your trendy side by wearing a stylish scarf, knit cap, and mittens as accessories.

 Photo by Pixta